The main area at Tubu Tree Camp is raised on wooden decking.

 The raised main area at Tubu Tree feels like an enormous tree house and the views over the seasonal plains in front of the camp are fantastic.
 On our most recent visit , we were welcomed by a vast number of red lechwe and a family of warthog right in front of the camp.
 Although the plains were dry when we visited, the view changes completely during the flood season when the plains in front of the camp fill with water.

-Off to one side of the building, is the open-air lounge with a number of comfy safas and chairs and adjacent to this a loo with a view.
-There’s a good selection of reference books available, and the deck in front of this has is a viewing scope for guests to use.
+Off to one side of the building is the open-air lounge with a number of comfy sofas and chairs, and the adjacent loo with a view.
+There’s a good selection of reference books available, and the deck in front has a viewing scope for guests to use.

-The dining area on the opposite end is large and simply decorated, but we felt it lacked some of the atmosphere created with the rest of the building.
+The dining area at the opposite end is large and simply decorated, but we felt it lacked some of the atmosphere created with the rest of the building.
 One of our favourite features, however, is the quirky bar, hand carved from a large sausage tree and built around trees to the front of the camp.
-From here a a wooden walkway leads down to a small plunge pool and sundeck.
-Just beyond this is the firepit, where a fire is lit most evenings and early mornings.
+From here a wooden walkway leads down to a small plunge pool and sundeck, and – just beyond – a firepit, where a fire is lit most evenings and early mornings.
 The camp also has a small curio shop.

 Tubu Tree Camp has just five tented chalets, each built on individual decks (with super views), giving them the feel almost of tree houses.
 All are reached from the main area along raised wooden walkways.
 In keeping with the style of the camp, the design of the rooms is very traditional.
-The tents are smaller than at some more modern camps we've visited, but big windows and a large sliding door with mesh panels make them feel quite light and spacious.
-When visiting in April 2013 we were shown the skeleton of what will be one of the new tents at Tubu Tree.
-These are a fair bit larger so this last comment will probably become redundant shortly (but hopefully they will remain as bright!)
+The tents have big windows and a large sliding door with mesh panels, making them feel quite light and spacious.
+At present, the tents are smaller than at some more modern camps we've visited, but we were shown the skeleton of one of the new tents at Tubu Tree, which are a fair bit larger; hopefully they will remain as bright!